How Push to eBay Works

 If you don’t have any existing batches, click “Create New Batch" in one of two places as shown below.

 Once you start a new batch you'll see this screen:

-Fill out all of the information in every batch setting category from 'General Settings' to 'International Shipping.'
-Make sure that you as well select a Shipping Method Service when setting that up.
+Fill out all of the information in every batch setting category from 'General Settings' to 'Shipping, Tax, & Returns.'
+Make sure that you also select a Shipping Method Service when setting that up.